mjcolbert/RipeFruit/README.md

 Project Specifications

 	1).
-Spring Boot Project using Java 1.8
+Spring Boot Project using Java 1.8 using Spring STS

 	2).
 Selenium Firefox Web Driver

 Selenium would be better to use HTMLUnitDriver headless browser if I could get it to work but I was receiving StackOverflow error etc as well as errors with   the original HTMLUnit This was after realising I could not use JSoup due to the screen being made up of mostly javascript output.
-Not the Firefox browser will open for each ot the Web calls from Selenium
+Note the Firefox browser will open for each of the Web calls from Selenium but I minimise it and move it off screen as soon as I can.

 	3).
 Build and Dependency management with Maven

-	4). gson to create the json from the model
+	4).
+GSON to create the JSON from the model

 	5).
 Testing using Junit and Mockito as well as logging with log4j

+	5)  EMMA plugin for Spring STS used for test code coverage checking (More tests could be added but not completed due to time constraints

 Installation instructions